Tikhvin Cemetery

 Tikhvin Cemetery (Тихвинское кладбище) is a historic cemetery in the centre of Saint Petersburg.
 It is part of the Alexander Nevsky Lavra, and is one of four cemeteries in the complex.
 Since 1932 it has been part of the State Museum of Urban Sculpture, which refers to it as the Necropolis of the Masters of Art (Некрополь мастеров искусств).

 Opened in 1823 after the monastery's first cemetery, the Lazarevskoe, had become overcrowded, the cemetery was initially called the "New Lazarevsky".
 It acquired its name after the building of its cemetery church, consecrated to the icon of the Tikhvin Mother of God.
 It soon superseded the Lazarevskoe Cemetery and became a popular and prestigious burial ground.
-The first literary figure, Nikolay Karamzin, was buried in the cemetery in 1826, followed in 1833 by Nikolay Gnedich, an associate of Alexander Pushkin's.
+The first literary figure, Nikolay Karamzin, was buried in the cemetery in 1826, followed in 1833 by Nikolay Gnedich, an associate of Alexander Pushkin.
 Several other friends of Pushkin were later buried in the cemetery.
 Particularly significant interments were those of Mikhail Glinka in 1857, Fyodor Dostoevsky in 1881, Modest Mussorgsky and Alexander Borodin in the 1880s, and Pyotr Ilyich Tchaikovsky in 1893.

 During the Soviet period the cemetery was earmarked for development into a museum necropolis, envisaged primarily as a landscaped park, with strategically placed memorials to important figures of Russian history.
 With several notable artists having already been buried in the cemetery, it was decided to designate it as the "Necropolis of the Masters of Art".
 During the 1930s many important Russian composers, painters, sculptors, writers and poets were exhumed from their original resting places across the city, and brought, with or without their monuments, to be reburied in the Tikhvin cemetery.
 At the same time the monuments of those figures deemed not in keeping with the artistic theme of the cemetery were removed or destroyed.
 Several more burials of particularly important artists took place during the Soviet period, as the cemetery established a role as a kind of national pantheon.